Skip to main content

 Testing Fundamentals

-What Is Test Pyramid?
+What is Test Pyramid?

 The Test Pyramid is a testing strategy that prescribes a large base of fast, isolated unit tests, a smaller middle layer of integration tests, and a thin top layer of end-to-end tests.